 Imagine a scenario where two departments have been lagging behind, which places the entire facility behind.
 A contest can be run between the two (or more) departments with currents results being displayed on a leaderboard.

 A leaderboard on a digital signage screen taps into our natural drive for recognition and status, providing a fantastic incentive for employees.
-They’ll put in extra effort to complete their task for a chance to be first on the leaderboard.
+In fact, Employees will put in extra effort to complete their task for a chance to be first on the leaderboard.

 Production will improve and employee morale will skyrocket.
 Employees who realize what they can accomplish when they really try are more likely to maintain that new level of performance.